 The public will be able to benefit from this service at locations across the county such as Old School and Glenmore community centres.
-Further details can be found at /bcp-locations/
+Further details can be found at /bcp-map/

 In Limerick, a number of primary schools in the rollout area will also be connected for educational access as part of this initiative including Knockadea NS in Ballylanders, Coolcappa in Ardagh and Mountcollins NS near Abbeyfeale.

 To check if your premises is in the ‘rollout area’ – or register for updates – log onto www.nbi.ie The lo-call customer contact centre number is 0818 624 624 or email firstname.lastname@example.org